-Or, if you are already looking at the game report, you can click on the ‘analysis’ tab, on the top next to the ‘report’ tab.
+If you are already looking at the game review, you can click on the ‘analysis’ tab, on the top next to the ‘report’ tab.

-This will open the engine analysis of each move, and if you check the ‘show lines’ box it will show the top lines for each move:
+This will open the engine analysis of each move, and if 'Lines' is toggled on, it will show the top lines for each move:

 Click on the settings gear icon in the top right to adjust how the engine analyses the game:

-- Move colors specifics: Click on the eye’s to enable or disable specific move colors, and to turn on or off the colors for your opponents moves.
+Click on the different colored eyes to enable or disable specific move colors, and to turn on or off the colors for your opponents moves.